ShakNat/DupyliCate/README.md

 	--pseudos_gff <yes | no for optional inclusion or exclusion of pseudogenes with coding features in the GFF file> Default is no

+	--gff_config <full path to txt file containing the gff parameters to be used separated by spaces or tabs>

 	--mode <overlap | strict modes; in the overlap mode genes repeat among the different duplicates classification; in the strict mode there is no gene repetition and you have a new classification group called mixed duplicates containing the related connected components from the other three duplicate classes> DEFAULT is overlap